AdobeDocs/commerce-merchant-services.en/help/live-search/limits.md

 - [!DNL Live Search] can manage up to 200 synonyms per store view.

-## Elasticsearch and Live Search

-Elasticsearch is the default Commerce search engine.
-This gives the user flexibility and configurability, which comes at a cost of CPU resources, configuration and maintenance.

-Live Search offers a fast, highly relevant product catalog search experience out of the box with carefully curated capabilities which is maintained by Adobe.
-This also offloads computational work from the Commerce instance to the Adobe servers.

-Merchants should weigh the pros and cons.

 ## Widget and Adapter

 The [!DNL Live Search] service can be implemented a two ways: The [!DNL Live Search] Search Adapter or the widget.